AstroAir/feishu-webhook-bot/docs/index.md

-# Welcome to python-quick-starter
+# Welcome to feishu-webhook-bot

-This is a professional Python project template powered by uv, pytest, ruff, black, mypy, and GitHub Actions.
+This documentation describes a minimal Feishu (Lark) Webhook bot example.
+The site includes usage, API reference and local development information.

 Use the sidebar to navigate.
 Common entry points: